reactjs/rfcs/text/2019-focus-management.md

 ### Arrow key navigation

 The following example shows how a keyboard accessible list component might be implemented.
 It uses a `FocusScope` to group the elements together.
-The `FocusScope` has `tabIndex="0"` so it is tabbable.
-The `li` elements have `tabIndex="-1"` so they are focusable but not tabbable.
-When the `FocusScope` is tabbed to, it automatically focuses the first list item.
 When the arrow keys are pressed, the `FocusManager` API is used to move focus to the previous or next focusable item in the list.
-If the tab key is pressed, the list loses focus.
-When tabbing back to the list, the `FocusScope` automatically restores focus to the list item that had focus last.
+The roving tab index pattern is implemented to ensure that only one item is tabbable at a time.
+Initially, all `li` elements have `tabIndex="0"` to make them tabbable.
+On focus, the last focused item is stored in local component state.
+This causes the `tabIndex` of the last focused element to become "0" and all others to become "-1".
+If the tab key is pressed, the list item loses focus.
+When tabbing back to the list, focus is restored to the item with "tabIndex="0" by the browser.

+This example is similar to how an accessible list would be implemented today, but avoids refs and manual querying of the DOM to move focus on keyboard events.

 ```jsx
 import {FocusScope, FocusManager} from 'react-dom';